rsg-argentina/rsg-argentina/content/authors/Carla/_index.md

 +++

 # About me
 I am currently working on the prediction of plasmids and resistance proteins in prokaryotic organisms from a semi-automatic computer analysis of NGS data, at the Microbiological Industrial Process Pilot Plant (PROIMI-CONICET).
+Since 2015 I have collaborated in the FBQyF biostatistics institute.
 I am a constant learner, passionate about science and experimentation in all states.